andrewcooke/choochoo/docs/analysis.md

   tools (derived from the `latitude` and `longitude`).

 * **Monitor Journals** - a list of the dates (files) with monitor data.
+  The dates are passed to the methods below.

       d.monitor_journals()

 * **Monitor Steps** and **Monitor Heart Rate** - the raw step and heart rate data.
-Honestly, it's unlikely that you need this.
+Honestly, it's unlikely that you need these.
 Daily statistics are calculated from these values and available via `Data.statistic_journals()`.

       d.monitor_heart_rate('2018-10-02 10:12:00')